iamriajul/flutter_markdown_plus/README.md

 ## Verifying Markdown Behavior

-Verifying Markdown behavior in other applications can often be useful to track down or identify unexpected output from the `flutter_markdown` package.
+Verifying Markdown behavior in other applications can often be useful to track down or identify unexpected output from the `flutter_markdown_plus` package.
 Two valuable resources are the
 [Dart Markdown Live Editor](https://dart-lang.github.io/markdown/) and the [Markdown Live Preview](https://markdownlivepreview.com/).
 These two resources